 Experts are often used in cases to provide scientific, technical, or other specialized opinions in a particular area.
 In these types of cases, a canine expert may be needed to provide specialist knowledge in order to supply expert evidence.
 However, keep in mind that an expert witness in a dog bite cases can be misleading if it is handled incorrectly.
 For example, the jury might get the wrong idea that the trial is about the dog’s “state of mind,” or that the owner lacked necessary knowledge to know that the dock would attack the victim.
 Thus, the victim’s attorney should only use a canine expert’s testimony on very specific issues to prove a certain aspect of the case.

 These cases are extremely complex and require a lawyer who specializes in dog bite cases exponentially.
 Our team knows exactly what it takes to prove the negligent party responsible for their dog’s attack.
-If you or a loved one was injured in a dog bite accident, it is essential that you get help from a personal injury lawyer Los Angeles as soon as possible.
-The sooner you contact an attorney, the sooner he or she will be able to work on your case to get you the compensation and justice you deserve for your losses.
+If you or a loved one was injured in a dog bite accident, it is essential that you get help from a personal injury lawyer in Los Angeles as soon as possible.
+The sooner you contact a legal professional, the sooner he or she will be able to work on your case to get you the compensation and justice you deserve for your losses.

 We understand that dealing with the aftermath of a dog bite accident is never easy, which is why we are here to help you every step of the way.
 Feel free to contact us at Gutierrez Law at any time.